 In 2010 the founder of Book at Bedtime was taking part in a self-development course that required her to set up a community project that would benefit the wider community and was on a topic that she was passionate about.
 Being passionate about books and reading and remembering a talk that she had attended some 15 years ago about women’s refuges a light bulb moment occurred!
 What about collecting books that children had outgrown and donating them to women’s refuges?
 And this idea meant recycling books which was great too.
 This expanded to a bookcase full of books….. then a bookmark for each child….. then a set of Family Change books for the playworkers to use.
 But the idea that each child could take a favourite book away with them – that was there at the beginning.
 The awful thought of a child without a book to hold and read was and is the motivation for the continued growth of Book at Bedtime.

-Book at Bedtime has 6 trustees who have been on board since the start of the charity in 2010.
-These are Helen Conway, Kathryn Crabtree, Laura Graydon, Lucy Jones, Lesley Mosley and Peta Pendlebury who is also the founder.
+Book at Bedtime has 6 trustees, with some that have been on board since the start of the charity in 2010.
+These are Helen Conway, Laura Graydon, Lucy Jones, Lesley Mosley, Graham Weaver and Peta Pendlebury who is also the founder.

 Book at Bedtime is currently run by volunteers – would you like to be one?